Vol VII · Chapter 3

 Delaying the reset.
 How stretching out the refractory shield shuts down reentry circuits from within.

 We have slowed conduction (Class I) and cut the sympathetic drive (Class II).
-Now, we attack the recovery phase.
-We delay the reset.
-By blocking potassium, we keep the cell depolarized longer.
-We stretch out the shield.
+The next target is the recovery phase.
+By blocking potassium, we keep the cell depolarized longer, delaying the reset and stretching out the refractory shield.

 Reentry relies on timing.
 A short-circuit only survives if it can continuously find recovered tissue to burn.
 If the tissue stays in its refractory state just a fraction of a second longer, the circuit hits a wall.

-This is the elegant promise of Class III antiarrhythmics.
+This is the core principle of Class III antiarrhythmics.
 We do not stop the initial spark; we simply make the tissue unburnable for longer.

 Plugging the Exit Doors